-In late August 1941, the battalion was informed it would take part in maneuvers in Louisiana.
+In late August 1941, the battalion was informed it would take part in maneuvers in Louisiana from September 1st through 30th.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
 Knox, the battalion was ordered to ordered to Camp Polk, Louisiana.
 None of the members had any idea why they were being kept there.

 On the side of a hill, the battalion members were informed that they were being sent overseas.
-They were told that this decision had been made by General George S. Patton.
-Those members of the battalion who were married, or 29 years old, or older, were given the opportunity to resign from federal service.
-They were replaced by men from the 753rd Tank Battalion.
+Those members of the battalion who were married, or 29 years old, or older, were given the opportunity to resign from federal service and replaced by men from the 753rd Tank Battalion.
 The 192nd also received the tanks of the battalion.

-The companies of battalion traveled by train over different train routes to San Francisco, California.
-From there, they were ferried to Ft.
-McDowell on Angel Island.
-On the island, they received inoculations and physicals.
-Those members of the battalion who were found to have minor treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
-Other men were simply replaced.
+The battalion traveled by train routes to San Francisco, California, and were taken to Ft.
+McDowell on Angel Island by the ferry the U.S.A.T Frank M. Coxe.
+On the island, they received inoculations and physicals, and those members of the battalion who were found to have treatable medical conditions remained behind on the island.
+They were scheduled to rejoin the battalion at a later date, while others were simply replaced.

 The 192nd was boarded onto the U.S.S Hugh L. Scott and sailed on Monday, October 27th.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and the soldiers were given shore leave so they could see the island, since the ship had a two day layover.